timothycdc/findata-kg/ideas/idea3_final.md

 Let $r_t \in \mathbb{R}^N$ denote the vector of asset returns at time $t$ (for $N$ assets), and $m_t \in \mathbb{R}^M$ denote a vector of macroeconomic indicators (for $M$ indicators).
 Our goal is to predict next-period asset returns $r_{t+1}$ by incorporating both historical asset data and macroeconomic variables, while allowing the portfolio manager (PM) to inject domain knowledge into the model.

 Crucially, we encode this domain knowledge in the form of a **heterogeneous knowledge graph** (KG), in which only **asset–macro** relationships (and not asset–asset or macro–macro) are specified by the PM.
 These views reflect the PM's beliefs about how sensitive certain asset sectors are to macroeconomic changes.
+We use the knowledge graph to construct a block adjacency matrix, which is then used to filter the asset returns via **Graph Fourier Transform (GFT)**.
+The filtered asset returns are then used to predict future returns.

 ## Methodology
 To emulate a real-world scenario in a simple form, we apply the use of knowledge graphs to a dataset of US equities' returns and macroeconomic indicators, to predict future returns.